zirui2333/ziirui-resume-repo-frontend/README.md

 ## 2. Reference

 There are many personal information in the template that need to be configured by yourself.
 Please be patient to modify it.
-You can refer to the blogger's website building tutorial: [中文](https://www.sulvblog.cn/posts/blog/) | [En](https://kyxie.github.io/en/blog/tech/papermod/)
+You can refer to the blogger's website building tutorial: [EN Blog From Kyrie Xie](https://kyxie.github.io/en/blog/tech/papermod/) | [中文 Blog From Sulv](https://www.sulvblog.cn/posts/blog/)

 ## 3. Hugo blog exchange group